Particular/docs.particular.net/nservicebus/pipeline/aborting.md

 snippet: AbortHandler

-Warning: Handler execution order is non-deterministic.
-If you require the handler that aborts the pipeline to run first then you may want to configure the [Handler Ordering](/nservicebus/handlers/handler-ordering.md).
+Warning: Handler execution order by default is non-deterministic.
+To configure the ordering see [Handler Ordering](/nservicebus/handlers/handler-ordering.md).

 ## Via a pipeline Behavior